yegor256/blog/_drafts/_sibit.md

 and you will
 see the inputs and outputs of this address.
 There is only one transaction that mentioned this address.
 That transaction had a single input and two outputs.
-One of its ouputs was mine.
+One of its outputs was mine.
 I got 0.2 bitcoins and they are still here, since there are no transactions which _move_ them somewhere else.

 Thus, simply put, the Blockchain database is a large list of transactions